moxystudio/react-promiseful/README.md

 This library is written in modern JavaScript and is published in both CommonJS and ES module transpiled variants.
 If you target older browsers please make sure to transpile accordingly.

+## Demo

+You may see a simple demo of `react-promiseful` in [https://moxystudio.github.io/react-promiseful](https://moxystudio.github.io/react-promiseful/).

 ## Usage

 **With `<PromiseState>` component**: